skyflaren/lol-predict-first-blood/index.markdown

 Here we are going to create our baseline classifier, using a random forest classifier with hand-picked hyperparameters (`max_depth`=10, `n_estimators`=100).
 The final model will use a grid search with cross-validation to optimize them, but here we are just trying to get an estimate on how good this style of classifier is.
 We will be using the first 4 features (8 columns) of the cleaned dataset, `team_X_barons`, `team_X_heralds`, `team_X_elders`, `team_X_elementaldrakes` as our features.
 Each is an int representing the number of that epic monster that was taken, and our assumption is that the more of the epic monsters a team takes the more likely it is to win.

-Using this method, we achieved an accuracy score of: `0.9030303030303031`.
-We see our baseline result achieving a fairly high score (far better than the 0.001 score the model we initially tried got)!
+Using this method, we achieved an accuracy of: **90.30%**, which is a fairly high score.
 Note that while the pipeline has no transformers, this is since a lot of the feature engineering we planned to do already occured in the data cleaning step, where we took the entire dataframe and compressed it into a format that we can regress on.
 Next we will add the rest of the extracted values, and perform a hyperparameter search.

 ---